The C-list Ghosts of The Real Ghostbusters

 Compiling every ghost of the series would be an unreasonably daunting task for anyone to undertake, but well

-over a hundred can be seen across the galleries below, with a bit of my own stupid commentary on the most
+over a hundred can be seen across the galleries below, with a bit of my own commentary on the most

 perplexing.
 If you're among the ever-growing, unlucky ranks who have never seen this classic series, I cannot